Szeretni/ttks0500-protocol-programming/assignments/06/spec.md

-# Assignment 06 : TODO Protocol
+# Assignment 06: TODO Protocol

 This specification is based on [assignment 04's spec](https://github.com/Szeretni/ttks0500-protocol-programming/blob/master/assignments/04/assignment04.md).
-A server maintains a file with todo items, such as "buy vegetables", in it's file system.
+A server maintains a file with todo items, such as "buy vegetables", in its file system.
 A client can make requests (ADD, LIST, DONE) to the server in order to manipulate the todo file.
 The server is multithreaded and can handle concurrently multiple clients.
 The todo file is locked when one thread is accessing it and unlocked when it's done.